colugo/docs.jargon.sh/pages/language.md

 ## Entity

-An Entity is a Class that has Identifiers, and is represented by the colour Blue.
+An Entity is a Class that has Identifiers, and is represented by the colour <span class="jargon_Entity" style="font-weight:bold;">Blue</span>.

 ```jargon
 c:Suits